 1. Medify MA-112 V2.0 Air Purifier

 If you are looking for the best air purifier for a classroom with high CADR ratings, then this is for you.
 The Medify Air MA-112 V2.0 Air Purifier comes with the most powerful fan of all purifiers made by Medify.
-Thanks to the powerful fan, the air purifier draws in more unfiltered air and distributes clean, fresh air in a classroom.
+Thanks to the powerful fan, the air purifier will draw more unfiltered air and distributes clean, fresh air in a classroom.

 The purifier has four fan speeds.
 As such, you can select a speed based on indoor air quality.
 In a classroom, we recommend setting the air purifier’s fan at the highest speed.
 When you do so, the fan will rotate faster, drawing in more unfiltered air.